Settling the Dispute On Flushable Wipes, Once and For All

 In some cases, bathroom wipes and other non-biodegradable solids can morph into a "fatberg," which is a rock-like mass of food solids and waste matter that clogs sewer systems.

-So, is there any hope for people who want to treat their butts and septic tanks with equal respect?
+So, is there any hope for people who want to treat their butts and plumbing systems with equal respect?

 The Future of Flushability Is in a Toilet Paper Aisle Near You

-Here at DUDE HQ, we understand the concern behind keeping water systems safe.
-So rather than throwing in the towel (or wipe, rather) we made it our mission to revolutionize the personal care industry with a wipe that’s nice to your butt and the environment.
+Here at DUDE HQ, we understand the concern behind keeping water systems safe and clog free.
+So rather than throwing in the towel (or wipe, rather) we made it our mission to revolutionize the personal care industry with a wipe that’s nice to your butt, your plumbing system and the environment.

 Thanks to next-level product development and rigorous testing, DUDE Wipes are flushable pursuant to the INDA GD4 guidelines.
 You might be wondering how they pass INDA's flush test.

-DUDE Wipes are made with 99% water and plant-based fibers that are strong and absorbent during use, but break down when flushed.
+DUDE Wipes are made with 99% water and plant-based fibers that are strong and absorbent during use, but begin to break down when flushed.
 By contrast, many baby wipes contain polyester, plastics, and other synthetic materials that can’t disintegrate in sewer systems.
-And since the fibers in DUDE Wipes are natural, they don’t harbor harmful chemicals that leak into the food chain—as seen with petroleum-based fibers.
+And since the fibers in DUDE Wipes are natural, they don’t harbor harmful chemicals, such as those that might be found with petroleum-based fibers.